JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 why.
 You become a person of interest and they take you away and then later, they always find a reason to keep you away."

-Lawrence's hackles were coming up.
+Batman's hackles were coming up.
 He found stuff that didn't belong in the data -- he didn't arrest people.
 "So if they always find a reason to keep you away, doesn't that mean --"

 She looked like she wanted to slap him and he took a step back.
-"We're all guilty of something, Lawrence.
+"We're all guilty of something, Batman.
 That's how the game is rigged.
 Look closely at anyone's life and you'll find, what, a little black-marketeering, a copyright infringement, some cash economy business with unreported income, something obscene in your Internet use, something in your bloodstream that shouldn't be there.
-I bought that sofa from a /cop/, Lawrence, bought it ten years ago when he was leaving the building.
+I bought that sofa from a /cop/, Batman, bought it ten years ago when he was leaving the building.
 He didn't give me a receipt and didn't collect tax, and technically that makes us offenders."
 She slapped the radiator.
 "I overrode the governor on this ten minutes after they installed it.
 Everyone